 1. Public Bus VS Airport Express

 Start saving money from the moment you arrive in Hong Kong!
-The Airport Express might be the fastest and most convenient way to get from the airport to the city, but it would set you back at least HK$90 for a one-way trip.
+The Airport Express might be the fastest and most convenient way to get from the airport to the city, but it would set you back at least HK$100 for a one-way trip ($100 for Kowloon, $110 for Hong Kong).
 So the public bus (prices starting from HK$11) is the cheapest alternative.

 There are many buses that will lead you to the destination of your choice in Hong Kong.
 Do note that some bus services only have a few departures a day so be sure to check this out to plan your way around.

 #HHWT Tip: Once you get to the city, be sure to check out our 6D5N Muslim-friendly itinerary to get around Hong Kong!